henry123-boy/Dynamicfuion_python/README.md

 Please follow instructions for the Fusion project above.
 The original NNRT setup instructions with Docker or Python virtualenv is no longer up-to-date.

-## I just want to try it on two frames!
+## I just want to try the neural tracking on two frames!

-If you just want to get a feeling of the whole approach at inference time, you can run
+If you just want to get a feeling of neural tracking approach at inference time like in the original author's repo, you can run:

 ```
 python apps/example_viz.py